-The Refuge Ranch, Inc. opened in January 2007 to offer women in addiction a safe residential environment to address their addiction from a Christ-centered perspective.
-The founder, Fred Beeson, established The Refuge Ranch on a 120 acre piece of property in rural Martin County with a commitment to provide services to adult women struggling with alcohol and drug addiction.
-Fred, saw the need to provide a long-term residential place for women to reach their recovery goals and experience a new life despite their inability to pay for the program.
+The Refuge Ranch, Inc. opened in January 2007 to offer women in addiction a safe residential environment to address drug and alcohol addiction from a Christ-centered perspective.
+The founder, Fred Beeson, established The Refuge Ranch on a 120 acre piece of property in rural Martin County with a commitment to provide services to adult women.
+The Refuge Ranch provides a long-term residential program for women to reach their recovery goals and experience a new life despite their inability to pay for the program.

 Applying a faith-based biblical perspective to the recovery process while utilizing Evidenced-Based Practices, women experience personal transformation.
 The long-term recovery program includes a Phase 1 Regeneration Program and a Phase 2 Transition Program.
 Women commit to the one-year regeneration recovery process and are offered the opportunity to remain on-site for transition services.